I have an earache and my jaw hurts!

 - Avoiding food that needs a big mouth opening like burgers and pani puris

-- Doing warm water rinses on a daily basis
+- Doing warm water rinses daily

 - Doing jaw exercises as directed by the doctor